Skip to main content

 Plandek is a delivery analytics platform with deep Jira integration.
 It connects issue tracker data with Git and CI/CD data to provide end-to-end delivery visibility from planning through deployment.
 The forecasting features help predict delivery dates based on historical throughput.

-Strengths: Best-in-class Jira integration depth.
+Strengths: The deepest Jira integration available.
 Delivery forecasting based on Monte Carlo simulation.
 Flow metrics aligned with Kanban methodology.
 Good enterprise onboarding support.
 Strong in regulated industries (fintech, healthcare) where compliance tracking matters.

 Limitations: Weaker GitHub-native experience compared to CodePulse or Sleuth.
 The Jira dependency means less value for teams using Linear, Asana, or GitHub Issues.
 No developer experience surveys.
 No internal developer portal features.
 Limited code-level analysis (no hotspots, no knowledge silos).
 Pricing requires contacting sales.